madhanmohanreddyperam06/Portfolio-/README.md

-# Madhan's Portfolio
+# Madhan Portfolio

-A personal portfolio website showcasing my journey as a Computer Science Engineer, Python Developer, Machine Learning Enthusiast, and Web Developer.
+A personal portfolio website for Madhan Mohan Reddy Peram, a passionate Computer Science Engineer specializing in web development, Python, and AI/ML.

 ## Description

-This website serves as an online portfolio to highlight my skills, education, projects, certifications, and contact information.
-It features a responsive design and progressive web app (PWA) capabilities for an enhanced user experience.
+This website showcases Madhan's journey, skills, education, and projects.
+It is built as a Progressive Web App (PWA) for a seamless user experience, including offline capabilities.

 ## Features

-- **Home**: Introduction and hero section with typewriter effect displaying my roles.
+- **Home Section**: Introduction with typewriter effect displaying roles (Computer Science Engineer, Python Developer, Machine Learning Enthusiast, Web Developer).
-- **About**: Detailed information about my background and interests.
-- **Education**: Academic qualifications and institutions attended.
+- **Education**: Timeline of academic background from SSC to B.Tech at Kalasalingam University.
-- **Skills**: Technical skills and competencies.
+- **Skills**: Interactive grid of technical skills categorized into Web, AI/ML, Python, and Tools.
-- **Projects**: Showcase of my development projects.
-- **Certifications**: Professional certifications earned.
-- **Contact**: Ways to get in touch with me.
+- **Projects**: Showcase of key projects including Portfolio Website, College Helpdesk Chatbot, AI Fitness Trainer, Hotel Management System, and Campus Finder.
+- **PWA Support**: Installable app with service worker for caching and offline access.
+- **Responsive Design**: Optimized for various devices.

-## Technologies Used
+## Tech Stack

-- HTML5
+- **Frontend**: HTML5, CSS3, JavaScript
-- CSS3
+- **Icons**: Font Awesome
+- **PWA**: Manifest.json, Service Worker (sw.js)
-- JavaScript
+- **Animations**: CSS animations and JavaScript for scroll-triggered effects and filtering
-- Progressive Web App (PWA) features

-## Usage
+## How to Run

-To view the portfolio:

 1. Clone or download the repository.
-2. Open `index.html` in your preferred web browser.
+2. Open `index.html` in a modern web browser.

-The site is fully static and requires no server setup.
+3. For PWA features, serve the files over HTTPS or localhost.

+## Project Structure

+- `index.html`: Main homepage
+- `education.html`: Education timeline
+- `skills.html`: Skills showcase
+- `projects.html`: Projects gallery
+- `manifest.json`: PWA manifest
+- `sw.js`: Service worker for caching
+- `js/script.js`: JavaScript for animations and interactions
+- `css/style.css`: Stylesheet (currently missing)
+- `assets/`: Directory for images and resume (currently empty)

+## Notes

+- The CSS file (`css/style.css`) is referenced but not present; the site may not display styled properly without it.
+- Some images (e.g., university logos in education.html) and the resume PDF are missing from the `assets/` directory.
+- Placeholder pages like `about.html`, `certifications.html`, and `contact.html` are linked but not implemented.
+- Font Awesome kit ID is a placeholder and needs to be replaced with a valid one for icons to load.

-## Author
+## Contact

 Madhan Mohan Reddy Peram

-Designed & Built by Madhan Mohan Reddy Peram © 2025
+Designed & Built by Madhan © 2025